 * U.S. markets closed on Friday for Independence Day

-at one-week highs on Friday, having shown competitors a clean
+one-week highs on Friday, having pulled sharply ahead of its

-pair of heels after surprisingly strong U.S. jobs growth added
+peers after surprisingly strong U.S. jobs growth added to hopes

 The dollar index climbed as far as 80.315 after U.S.

 employers blew away most forecasts by adding 288,000 jobs last

 month.
 It was last at 80.205, well off an eight-week trough of

 Against the yen, the greenback hovered near a two-week high

 at 102.13.
 It was up 0.7 percent so far this week, on

 track for its best performance in 2-1/2 months.